phenobarbital/python-datamodel/README.md

-# DataModel
+# DataModels
-DataModel is a simple library based on python +3.7 to use Dataclass-syntax for interacting with Data, using the same syntax of Dataclass, users can write Python Objects and work with Data in the same way, is a reimplementation of python Dataclasses supporting true inheritance (without decorators), true composition and other good features.
+DataModels is a simple library based on python +3.7 to use Dataclass-syntax for interacting with Data, using the same syntax of Dataclass, users can write Python Objects and work with Data in the same way, is a reimplementation of python Dataclasses supporting true inheritance (without decorators), true composition and other good features.